 If you’ve used an ITIN in the past, you must provide the prior identification number on your application.

-For most taxpayers, the due date to file an income tax return is mid-April.
+For most taxpayers, the due date to file an income tax return in 2020 is mid-July.
 Submitting an application past the tax due date may result in interest or penalties, so apply for an ITIN either before your income tax return is due or at the time of filing.

 You should expect to hear back from the IRS about your approval status after no more than seven weeks — look for a letter in the mail with your ITIN when your application is approved.